 Figure 9-1002x—STA Control field format for the Reconfiguration Multi-Link element

-The Link ID subfield specifies a value that uniquely identifies the link that the reported AP is operating on.
+The Link ID subfield specifies a value that uniquely identifies the link that the reported AP (#13481)or the reporting AP is operating on.

 (#10568)The Complete Profile subfield is set to 0.

-The MAC Address Present subfield indicates the presence of the STA MAC Address subfield in the STA Info field and is set to 1 if the STA MAC Address subfield is present in the STA Info field; otherwise set to 0(#10568).
+The (#11042)STA MAC Address Present subfield indicates the presence of the STA MAC Address subfield in the STA Info field and is set to 1 if the STA MAC Address subfield is present in the STA Info field; otherwise it is set to 0(#10568).

-The Delete Timer Present subfield is set to 1 to indicate the presence of the Delete Timer subfield in the STA Info field, and that the AP corresponding to the Per-STA Profile subelement will be removed at the time indicated by the Delete Timer subfield; it is set to 0 otherwise.
+The Delete Timer Present subfield is set to 1 to indicate the presence of the Delete Timer subfield in the STA Info field, (#13263)otherwise it is set to 0.

 The STA Info field consists of (#10568)fields whose presence is indicated by the subfields of the STA Con- trol field.
 The subfields in the STA Info field appear in the same order as their corresponding presence sub- field in the STA Control field.